Azure/PyRIT/doc/contributing/11_release_process.md

 ## 2. Remove deprecated functionality

-Search the entire codebase for the new version, e.g., "0.10.1" (no leading "v"), to find occurrences where we deprecated functionality and announced that it will be removed in the new version.
+If you are incrementing the minor version, search the entire codebase for the new minor version, e.g., "0.11.0" (no leading "v"), to find occurrences where we deprecated functionality and announced that it will be removed in the new version.
 Typically, functionality is deprecated and then stays for two minor versions before getting removed.